zhangh43/database-report/polardb/README.md

 4. RO node sends a ROlsn back to RW node, ROlsn is the lsn which the RO node has replayed.
 5. RO node could support SI read elder than ROlsn.
 6. RW node receives all the ROlsn from RO nodes, and purge redo log and flush dirty pages before the min{ROlsns}
-7. RO node whose ROlsn is too far behind by RWlsn, it will be killed.
+7. RO node, whose ROlsn is too far behind by RWlsn, will be killed.

 The keypoints are:
 1. RW node cannot flush dirty pages aggresively, or RO nodes have a risk of read future pages(replayed to lsn100, but read a page of lsn 105, it's not consistent since lsn101-lsn104 is missing)